yoonmoonsick/dnd2024/README.md

 >
 >Asmodeus rules Acheron, the City of Fear.
 His illriggers scour the timescape, collecting secrets and spells designed to deceive and terrify his opponents.
 The war he fights against the other archdevils is one of deception and information.
 >
->His Architects of Ruin work to make Hell’s enemies seem outnumbered and outmaneuvered.
+>His Architects of Ruin work to make Hell's enemies seem outnumbered and outmaneuvered.
 These illriggers are skillful spellblades on the battlefield, though some employ tactics such as research, infiltration, and propaganda to play mind games with their quarry.
 When an Architect of Ruin finally confronts an enemy, the advantage is theirs—they have studied, prepared, and gripped fate within their gauntlet, forcing it to favor them.
 They hungrily seek the dark arts to arm both themselves and Asmodeus with the impossible.

 - Level 3: Spellcasting (1/3 Caster)
-- Level 3: Asmodeus’s Blessing
+- Level 3: Asmodeus's Blessing
   - When Asmodeus accepts you as an Architect of Ruin, he grants you access to his infernal knowledge.
 You gain proficiency in Arcana, History, Nature, and Religion.
 - Level 3: Invoke Hell ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/InvokeHellCharge.png?raw=true)
   - Destructive Spell